lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 ### Standard Decorators

 Standard decorators have a much different design than TypeScript's experimental decorators.
 Rather than getting access to the class and making dynamic, imperative changes to the class, standard decorators have no direct access to the class or the class member they're decorating and must instead return an object describing a replacement for the class member.
-For instance class accessor decorators return an object with get and set methods.
+For instance, class accessor decorators return an object with get and set methods.

-This makes standard decorator usage must more static than experimental decorators.
-They can't add new class members, and can't change the type of member they decorate, and ReactiveElement's `static createProperty()` API is simply not callable.
+This makes standard decorator usage much more static than experimental decorators.
+They can't add new class members, and can't change the kind of member they decorate, and ReactiveElement's `static createProperty()` API is simply not callable.

 The good news is that our decorator implementations are likely to be smaller and simpler.
 For example, the two main functions of our `@property()` decorator are to replace a field with a getter/setter pair that calls `requestUpdate()` in the setter, and to store metadata about the field for use in attribute reflection.